mendix/cf-mendix-buildpack/README.md

 cf set-env <YOUR_APP> JAVA_OPTS '["-Djava.rmi.server.hostname=127.0.0.1", "-Dcom.sun.management.jmxremote.authenticate=false", "-Dcom.sun.management.jmxremote.ssl=false", "-Dcom.sun.management.jmxremote.port=5000", "-Dcom.sun.management.jmxremote.rmi.port=5000"]'
 ```

+### Enabling TLSv1.0 and TLSv1.1 for Outgoing Connections

+OpenJDK switched off the insecure / End-of-Life TLSv1.0 and TLSv1.1 protocols for outgoing connections by default in April 2021.
+Since the buildpack uses an OpenJDK distribution, these protocols are also disabled by default for the buildpack.

+To re-enable TLSv1.0 and TLSv1.1 for outgoing connections, set the `ENABLE_OUTGOING_TLS_10_11` environment variable to `true`, and **restage** your application.

+**Enabling TLSv1.0 and TLSv1.1 for outgoing connections is at your own risk, and this functionality may disappear at any time.**

 ### Configuring Custom Runtime Settings

 To configure any of the advanced [Custom Runtime Settings](https://docs.mendix.com/refguide/custom-settings) you can use setting name prefixed with `MXRUNTIME_` as an environment variable.